PacificBiosciences/HiFi-human-WGS-WDL/README.md

 - `Boolean affected`: The affected status for the sample
 - `String? father_id`: Paternal `sample_id`, if available
 - `String? mother_id`: Maternal `sample_id`, if available
+- `Boolean run_de_novo_assembly`: Run single-sample _de novo_ assembly for this sample

 ### `ReferenceData reference`

 - `String name`: Reference name; used to name outputs
-- `IndexData reference_genome`: Reference genome and index to align reads to
+- `IndexData fasta`: Reference genome and index to align reads to
 - `Array[String] chromosomes`: Chromosomes to phase during WhatsHap phasing
 - `File chromosome_lengths`: File specifying the lengths of each of the reference chromosomes
 - `File tandem_repeat_bed`: Tandem repeat locations in the reference genome